The Bridewell Taxis: Early years

 The group came together in Leeds during 1987 and were originally called Morality Play.
-Their first public performances were at an Unemployed Music project in Leeds that also helped launch other contemporary Leeds collaborations including Nightmares on Wax and Demo.
+Their first public performances were at an Unemployed Music project in Leeds that also helped launch other contemporary Leeds collaborations including Nightmares on Wax.
 At that time, Mick Roberts had been working on song lyrics and ideas with childhood friend John Halnon and Marcus Waite.
-After Mick Roberts joined, the band changed its name to The Bridewell Taxis, a nickname for local police vans.
+After Roberts joined, the band changed its name to The Bridewell Taxis, a nickname for local police vans.

 Their first gig was in 1988 at the Royal Park and their first release was a blue flexi-disc, "Lies" c/w "Just Good Friends", which was given away for free with a local fanzine.

 Releases

-Their first EP, Just Good Friends, was released on their own Stolen Records label in autumn, 1989.
+Their first EP, Just Good Friends, was released on their own Stolen Records label in autumn 1989.
 It reached number 18 on the UK Indie Chart.
 Their second single was "Give In" c/w "Whole Damn Nation" which featured a dance remix of the latter track.
 The band started headlining their own gigs and became regulars at venues such as the Warehouse in Leeds, The Boardwalk in Manchester and The Leadmill in Sheffield.

-Their debut LP "Invisible To You" was a collection of previous Stolen Records releases with two new tracks.
+Their debut LP Invisible to You was a collection of previous Stolen Records releases with two new tracks.
 It was launched at a home town concert at Leeds Town Hall on 5 July which was also filmed for a video release.
-Despite its relative lack of new material, "Invisible" sold well and remained in the indie charts for six weeks.
+Despite its relative lack of new material, Invisible sold well and remained in the indie charts for six weeks.

 Despite guitarist Sean McElhone announcing he was leaving, a pre-Christmas concert was booked at the Warehouse, Leeds on 11 December.
 The concert was poorly attended and beset with technical problems.
 The band left the stage to boos from their home town audience and split up that night.